decwarorg/merely-players/readme.md

     pip install pexpect
     pip install sshkeyboard

+you can also automatically get these by installing the python project via

+    pip install .

 ## usage

-with project utexas 'booted from disk' and running in a terminal, open other terminals and use the commands
+with project utexas 'booted from disk' and running in a terminal, open other terminals and start robots

-    python robots/main.py [captain's name]
+    python merely_players/robots/main.py -n [captain's name]

+or start groups of robots using the start-some-robots bash script

-    bash robots/start-some-robots.sh &
+    bash merely_players/start-some-robots.sh &

 to watch and shutdown